Q: Is there a dedicated entrance for people with disabilities?

 Q: Is the entrance free for disabled people?

-A: The entrance to the festival is free for the companions of people with disabilities (one companion per person).
+The entrance to the festival is free for the companions of people with disabilities (one companion per person).
 You’ll have to show a card or justification showing that you need a companion.
-Free tickets are given out at the Troubleshooting Desk only, in hall 7.
-You must withdraw them before getting in the lines.
+Free tickets are to be picked up from the Troubelshooting Desk only, in hall 7, before joining the lines.

-People with disabilities who are not in this category can also come in through the priority line, from 9.00 am if they have a ticket or from 10.00 am if they have to buy a ticket.
+Yet, people with disabilities who don’t fall in this category can also come in through the priority line, from 9.00 am if they have a ticket or from 10.00 am if they have to buy a ticket.
 A ticket office at this entrance will allow them to get one.

 Q: Is the festival and its programming accessible to disabled people?